ncosgray/region_settings/README.md

 The three `dateFormat` values are the date formatting patterns used by the device's locale and/or region settings.
 For example, the UK English short date format is typically 'dd/MM/y', while US English uses 'MM/dd/y'.
 Pass the date format pattern to a function like [intl DateFormat](https://pub.dev/packages/intl) to use this in a Flutter app.
 Or, use the `formatDate` convenience method provided by this plugin.

 The `numberFormat` values are the number formatting patterns used by the device's locale and/or region settings.
 This includes group separator characters.
 For example, US and UK English typically use decimal number format '#,###,###.##', while in France '# ### ###,##' is the default.
 Unfortunately, not all number format patterns work with [intl NumberFormat](https://pub.dev/packages/intl), so it is not recommended to pass the pattern directly to NumberFormat.
 Instead, use the `formatNumber` method provided by this plugin.

+The three `timeFormat` values are the time formatting patterns used by the device's locale and/or region settings.
+For example, the UK English short time format is typically 'HH:mm' (24-hour time), while US English uses 'h:mm a' (12-hour time with AM/PM indicator).
+Note that these formats represent clock times rather than stopwatch times.
+Pass the time format pattern to a function like [intl DateFormat](https://pub.dev/packages/intl) to use this in a Flutter app.
+Or, use the `formatTime` convenience method provided by this plugin.

 ## Date and Number Formatters